nuBuilder/nuBuilder-4.5-Code-Library/codelib/labels_display_on_top/README.md

 #### ✪ Example 6:

-Position the label of the Object with ID firstname in the subform with ID subfromObjID at the top of its object:
+Position the label of the Object with ID "firstname" in the subform with ID subfromObjID at the top of its object:

 ```javascript
 if (nuFormType() == 'edit') {